Click play to listen to this article.

 Holding a grudge against your ex will make you feel powerful and like you’re in full control of yourself.
 This is good.
 So why not take things even further?

 Pick up your phone, call up your ex and tell them what a disgraceful and shitty person they are.
 And don’t forget to yell how the breakup is all their fault.
-(Remember: rule #2, it is all your exes fault)
+(Remember #2!
+It’s all your ex’s fault)

 4. Avoid becoming a better person